jpvelez/restaurant_inspection_analysis/README.md

 1. There is a **modest difference of .19** in the mean Yelp ratings of Chicago restaurants that passed city inspection (3.62) and those that failed (3.43).

 2. This difference in Yelp ratings is statistically significant.
-If we assume that there is actually no difference in the mean Yelp ratings of the two restaurant groups, there is a 3% probability (**p = 0.031**) that the observed difference of .19 is due to random chance.
+If we assume that there is actually no difference in the mean Yelp ratings of the two restaurant groups, there is only a 3% chance (**p = 0.031**) that we would see a difference in means as big or bigger than .19 due to random chance.
 That satisfies our confidence level of 95% - it is really unlikely that the observed result is due to chance.

+The full write up of the analysis findings is [here](https://github.com/jpvelez/restaurant_inspection_analysis/blob/master/analysis/findings.pdf).

 ## Why Findings Are Solid